How To Buy A House From A Family Member In A Non-Arm’s Length Transaction

 Here are the steps you need to complete if you’re buying a home from a family member.

 Get preapproved for a mortgage.
 During the preapproval process, your lender will verify your credit score, debt-to-income ratio (DTI), income and assets and the down payment you plan to make.
-You’ll receive a preapproval letter that will tell you how much it’s willing to lend you.
+You’ll receive a preapproval letter that will tell you how much they’re willing to lend you.

 Determine The Purchase Price